International Obfuscated C Code Contest: Obfuscations employed

 Entries often employ strange or unusual tricks, such as using the C preprocessor to do things it was not designed to do (Note: In some cases "spectacularly", according to Dr. Dobbs, with one entry creating an 11-bit ALU in the C preprocessor) or avoiding commonly used constructs in the C programming language in favor of much more obscure ways of achieving the same thing.

 Contributions have included source code formatted to resemble images, text, etc., after the manner of ASCII art, preprocessor redefinitions to make code harder to read, and self-modifying code.
 In several years an entry was submitted that required a new definition of some of the rules for the next year, regarded as a high honor.
 An example is the world's shortest self-reproducing program.
 The entry was a program designed to output its own source code, and which had zero bytes of source code.
 When the program ran, it printed out zero bytes, equivalent to its source code.

 In the effort to take obfuscation to its extremes, contestants have produced programs which skirt around the edges of C standards, or result in constructs which trigger rarely used code path combinations in compilers.
 As a result, several of the past entries may not compile directly in a modern compiler, and some may cause crashes.

 During the hiatus between 2020 and 2024 (the Great Fork Merge), many of the winners were updated for modern compilers, for example converting from K&R C to at least C89 syntax, except where doing so would have broken the obfuscation (the original versions are still available for viewing).
 So with 2024, it should be possible to execute all the entries.
 The web site documents and invites C programmers to fix those winners still with outstanding issues.

 Examples

 Within the code size limit of only a few kilobytes, contestants have managed to do complicated things – a 2004 winner turned out an operating system.

+Modern compilers, benefiting from lessons learned from contest entries, warn users of problematic source code.
+You may need to suppress warnings to compile contest entries.